joxang/health_ai_pdf_retrieval/README.md

 ==============

-04_remaining_html_scrape_to_methods -> for remaining links with no pdfs, create online full text access links, scrape and parse html for methods section
+04_remaining_html_scrape_to_methods -> for remaining papers with no pdfs, create online full text access links, scrape and parse html for methods section

 ==============